cheo2322/fullstack-interview-test/INSTRUCTIONS.md

 and go to Settings > Developer Settings > Personal access token > Generate new token.
-In the `Note` section just give a nice name to your token and then grant ALL permissions to your token (whether you don't do that, some actions could fail) just clicking the blank boxes at the left.
+In the `Note` section just give a nice name to your token and then grant ALL permissions to your token (whether you don't do that, some actions could fail) just clicking the blank boxes at the left and then click the `Generate token` green button.
+Copy the token and paste it into the respective text box (Alert: tokens appear just once, save it to use them more times).

 ![token](/assets/images/asset5png.PNG)